alexrudall/ruby-openai/README.md

 [Quick guide to streaming Chat with Rails 7 and Hotwire](https://gist.github.com/alexrudall/cb5ee1e109353ef358adb4e66631799d)

 You can stream from the API in realtime, which can be much faster and used to create a more engaging user experience.
 Pass a [Proc](https://ruby-doc.org/core-2.6/Proc.html) (or any object with a `#call` method) to the `stream` parameter to receive the stream of completion chunks as they are generated.
 Each time one or more chunks is received, the proc will be called once with each chunk, parsed as a Hash.
-The hash will be empty when the stream is [terminated](https://platform.openai.com/docs/api-reference/chat/create#chat-create-stream).
+The Hash will be empty when the stream is [terminated](https://platform.openai.com/docs/api-reference/chat/create#chat-create-stream).
 If OpenAI returns an error, `ruby-openai` will raise a Faraday error.

 ```ruby
 client.chat(